-St. Thomas Syro Malabar Catholic Church in Somerset was originated as a mission organized by 15 families in 2000.
+St. Thomas Syro Malabar Catholic Forane Church in Somerset was originated as a mission organized by 15 families in 2000.
 Fr.
-Philip Vadakkekkara and Fr.
-Thomas Perunilam were the founding priests of this mission.
-Within few years, this small mission progressed to become the first parish in New Jersey.
-The number of families steadily grew to about 130.
-From the humble beginnings in year 2000, with a monthly mass in at Our Lady of Lourdes Church in Miltown, the community moved to a rental church in East Millstone in Jan 2004 and started weekly mass.
+Thomas Perunilam and Fr.
+Philip Vadakkekkara were the founding priests of this mission.
+Within a few years, this small mission progressed to become the first parish in New Jersey.
+The number of families steadily grew to about 250.
+From the humble beginnings in 2000, with a monthly mass at Our Lady of Lourdes Church in Milltown, the community moved to a rental church in East Millstone in Jan 2004 and started weekly mass.

 These weekly gatherings built up the true community spirit.
 People started talking about owning a church permanently.
-In 2006, the small parish community came together and pooled their resources and purchased the current Church and Rectory Buildings.
+In 2006, the small parish community came together and pooled their resources, and purchased the Church and Rectory Buildings in East Millstone, NJ.
 This was the fulfillment of a long-cherished dream and the culmination of coordinated efforts within the community.
 This was the answer to the prayers of our families for a place to celebrate our liturgy and to nurture the traditions that they value.
 The parish was officially inaugurated in December 2006.

 The main strength of this parish is the unity and cooperation of its members for all parish endeavors.
 The Pledge Drive for Church Building Fund is the perfect example of this support.
 About 50 families were able to take a 5-year financial commitment to contribute $500,000 for support of the Church building mortgage.
 When new families join the community, they also join this pledge drive and continue this support chain.
 For many families, supporting the church is part of their regular tithing.
 In addition to this, the parish took on a major fundraising effort in 2006-07.
 Parish Council organized a Car Raffle with a drawing held in February 2007.
 This raised about $50,000 and was used to pay towards the church mortgage.